 RVers are generous with sharing information but directions to their favorite free camping areas - the ones that are almost too good to be true, that perhaps hold only two, three, or four RVs - are often kept close to the vest for fear that the next time they visit, their favorite spot will be occupied.

 In fact, there are a few such spots that even I can't divulge to you because we've been sworn to secrecy by those who told us about them.

-But, through 18 years of shunpiking (driving the back roads), we've come across many more of these jewels on our own.
+But, through more than 20 years of shunpiking (driving the back roads), we've come across many more of these jewels on our own.

 An abundance that I think deserves to be shared.

 For that reason and, in response to questions from our friends and relatives who wonder how we can afford to travel as often, as far, and for as long as we do, I've written a series of RV travel guide e-books that I've called The Frugal Shunpiker's Guides.

 In fact, over the years we've been traveling, we've accumulated so much information that I've decided to break it into separate e-book guides for each area (kind of like the Fodor's of budget RV travel).